 There is no substitute for the presence of live adult mentors helping in the development of young children.
 Our virtual Montessori guides can connect with children and provide a virtual role model, while equipping parents and caregivers with tools and insights to do so at home.
 Together, we work toward routine, concentrated work, diffusing challenging moments, and allowing for adults to have stretches of time to work, relax, and just be adults!

 To start, your child’s guide will have an initial meeting with you to get to know your child and offer advice on topics such as home environment set up and getting ready for the first day of virtual school.
 You will receive a basic set of materials which are included in your enrollment fee.
 As you continue, you’ll receive a regular package of educational Montessori materials, to help foster your child's growth and independence.
-Then, as your child starts in our program, your guide will have one-on-one meetings on a weekly basis to keep you updated on your child’s progress, plan for offline learning, offer parent guidance in setting up routines, and troubleshooting issues.
+Then, as your child starts in our program, your guide will have bi-weekly one-on-one meetings to keep you updated on your child’s progress, plan for offline learning, offer parent guidance in setting up routines, and troubleshooting issues.

 Each day is a day structured by virtual touch points between your child and a Montessori guide.
 Mornings include: